-The overall target of 50.54% was created by using the average of the individual targets (i.e., a composite target).
+The overall performance percentage of 50.5% was created by using the average of the individual performance percentages (i.e., a composite percentage).

-The targets for the individual indicators that make up the overall target were created from federal requirements (benchmarks), historical data, trend data, and program input based on department research of circumstances that impact performance capabilities.
+The percentages for the individual indicators that make up the overall performance objective were created from federal requirements (benchmarks), historical data, trend data, and program input based on department research of circumstances that impact performance capabilities.